 For the past month, I have been incorporating five simple poses to help me get ready for bed.
 I crafted this simple routine to help me release physical tension, recalibrate my nervous system and prep my mind for a good night’s sleep.

-Give it a try.
+Give this bedtime yoga a try.
 All it takes is five minutes.

 Seated Cow & Cat Begin in a comfortable seated position.
 Place your hands on your knees.
 Inhale for cow pose: Open your chest, hug your shoulder blades together and soften your belly.
 Exhale for cat pose: Arch your back, draw your chin to your chest, hug your abdominals in.
 Repeat for 5-10 rounds.